The logical strength of B\"uchi's decidability theorem: Effective complementation implies decidability

-{For any $n\in\omega$, the following is provable in $\rca$: if there exists an algorithm for complementing B\"uchi automata, then there exists an algorithm which, given an \mso formula $\phi$ of depth at most $n$, outputs an automaton $\Aa_\phi$ such that for every word $\nu$, $\nu$ satisfies the formula $\phi$ if and only if $\nu$ is accepted by $\Aa_\phi$.
-As a consequence, the depth-$n$ fragment of $\mso(\Nn,{\le})$ is decidable.}
+\begin{proposition} For each $n\in\omega$, $\rca$ proves: if there exists an algorithm for complementing B\"uchi automata, then there exists an algorithm which, given an \mso formula $\varphi$ of depth at most $n$, outputs an automaton $\Aa_\varphi$ such that for every word $\infA$, the formula $\varphi$ is satisfied by $\infA$ if and only if $\Aa_\varphi$ accepts $\infA$.
+As a consequence, the depth-$n$ fragment of $\mso(\Nn,{\le})$ is decidable. \end{proposition}